- Fire Marshal

-The mission of the Wise County Fire Marshal's Office is to provide for, supervise, support, and train all Fire Departments and to investigate fires within unincorporated Wise County.
-Further, this office will strive to provide for the health, safety and welfare of the citizens of Wise County in accordance with Chapter 352 of the Texas Local Government Code, county policy and sound emergency management practices.
+The mission of the Wise County Fire Marshal's Office is to provide for, supervise, support, and train all Fire Departments/ESDs and to investigate fires within unincorporated Wise County.
+Further, this office will strive to provide for the health, safety and welfare of the citizens of Wise County in accordance with Chapter 352 of the Texas Local Government Code, and county policy.

 The Wise County Fire Marshal's Office will strive for professionalism in all areas of performance.
 We will provide the best possible services at the lowest possible cost to taxpayers of Wise County and the State of Texas.
 We will apply the law and county policies fairly and consistently throughout the county.
 We will communicate openly with the public; elected officials, fellow fire departments and law enforcement agencies we serve.

 The Wise County Fire Marshal's Office is under the general supervision of the County Judge.
 The primary functions of the Fire Marshal's Office include: